 With tens of platforms available today to host live meetings or events, it could be intimidating to select a platform that offers the best choice of features.
 However, with a well-defined set of requirements, it is straightforward to choose a platform that can meet your expectations.
-Quite literally, there’s a platform to suit every budget (free or paid services) offering a variety of options ranging from participant size, video delivery requirements, 3rd party integration including streaming on social media or video streaming platforms such as YouTube to participant engagement features such as live Q&A, audience polls, breakout sessions, and other interactive features.
-Just pick your choice!
+Quite literally, there’s a platform to suit every budget (free or paid services), offering a variety of options ranging from participant size, video delivery requirements, and third-party integration, including streaming on social media.
+Other features include video streaming platforms such as YouTube, participant engagement features such as live Q&A, audience polls, breakout sessions, and many more.
+A bouquet of features to choose from!

 2. Choose Your Languages

 Adding captioning & translations to your event can immensely widen your company’s presence and improve overall participation.
-This is simply one of the best ways to ensure that your brand or event is not limited only to the English-speaking community but is available to people across diverse backgrounds whose first language is not English.
-New AI-based translation engines can translate human-generated captions accurately into as many as 100 different languages, so take advantage and reach out!
+This is simply one of the best ways to ensure that your brand or event is not limited only to the English-speaking community.
+Live translation of captions makes these sessions available to people across diverse backgrounds whose first language is not English.
+New AI-based translation engines like SyncWords can translate human-generated captions accurately into as many as 100 different languages, so take advantage of this feature.

 3. Choose the Right Technology

-For the quality of the event to be high and to facilitate the accuracy of the content, it is crucial to have the right setup.
-This is also critical for captioning as it is a direct interpretation of audio content in textual format and all subsequent translations are based on the captions.
+For the quality of the event to be high and to facilitate the accuracy of the content, it is crucial to have the proper setup.
+It is also critical for captioning as it is a direct interpretation of audio content in textual format.
+All subsequent translations are based on the captions.
 Therefore, all components such as web cameras, microphones, and internet connectivity must be of the best quality possible.
-Ensure that internet connectivity is wired and not Wi-Fi to avoid any dropouts leading to missed or incomplete information.
-Remember, your event is only as good as the technology you use and the right infrastructure goes a long way in contributing to the success of any event.
-Poor work conferencing practices can lead to around $34 billion in annual losses, caused by things like lost productivity and time.
+It might be a good idea to have wired internet connectivity and not Wi-Fi to avoid any dropouts leading to missed or incomplete information.
+Remember, your event is only as good as the technology you use.
+The proper infrastructure goes a long way in contributing to the success of any event.
+Poor work conferencing practices have been found to lead to annual losses in billions caused by things like lost productivity and time.

 4. Coordination & Documentation

-To facilitate a smooth event, it is critical to have personnel that can efficiently coordinate internally, as well as, externally with the caption delivery teams so that any technical issues that arise are swiftly resolved.
-This is especially critical as the event occurs in real-time and any major delays could lead to an unsuccessful event.
-Remember to provide any reference documents regarding the subject of the event that might come in handy to the captioner for accurately creating the captions.
-Additionally, it is essential to supply a housekeeping document that provides the audience instructions on how to access and/or sign in to an event, as well as, outlines any other features that are important for the audience to actively engage in, thereby enabling 100% participation and success of the event.
+To facilitate a smooth event, it is critical to have personnel that can efficiently coordinate internally as well as externally with the caption delivery teams.
+This way, any technical issues that arise are swiftly resolved.
+This is especially critical as the event occurs in real-time, and any major delays could lead to an unsuccessful event.
+Remember to provide any reference documents regarding the subject of the event in advance.
+These might come in handy to the captioner for accurately creating the captions.
+Additionally, it is essential to supply a housekeeping document that provides the audience instructions on how to:

 SyncWords embraces Inclusion and Accessibility for all Virtual Meetings as its primary goals, offering Captions and Multilingual Subtitles as the primary tools for achieving them.